dtopio/attendance-frontend/README.md

 1. Set `editingId` to that record's ID
 2. Copy the record's data into the form fields
 3. (Nice touch) scroll the page down to the form so the user sees it
+4. If you used a Dialog instead of an inline form, opening the dialog replaces the scroll step

 Now, the submit button should do *either* create or update depending on whether `editingId` is null: